-The trim tabs are controlled by rocker switches located on the center part of helm console.
+The trim tabs are controlled by rocker switches located on the center part of helm console (see Figure 2.19.1).
 Short momentary bursts of the rockers will achieve proper attitude of the hull.
-The trim tab switch is marked bow up and bow down.
 Using the trim tabs will:

 - Level the boat; fore and aft, port and starboard.

 - Reduce resistance in the steering system.

 - Increase speed.

-- Reduce strain on the engines.
+- Reduce strain on the engine.

 - Provide a smoother, more stable ride.

-The trim tabs are a completely sealed unit, waterproof and maintenance free.
-Aside from a general cleaning when the boat is out of the water you should also inspect the planes and hinges for marine growth and remove as necessary.
+The trim tabs units are sealed, waterproof and maintenance free.
+General cleaning is recommended, and marine growth should be removed when the boat is out of the water.
+Also inspect the sacrificial anodes regularly and replace as necessary, refer to chapter 5 for additional information.